Steinwealth/TradingView-Agent/README.md

   max_commission_rate_pct: 0.04   # Block new entries if broker fees >0.04% of notional
 ```

 - Deploy with `enable_trading: false` to run health/balance checks safely.
-Flip it back to `true` (and redeploy) when you're ready to process webhooks.
+Flip it back to `true` (and redeploy) when you’re ready to process webhooks.
 - At runtime you can also call the admin endpoints (body `{ "admin_secret": "..." }`):
   - `POST /trading/disable` — pauses trading without touching open positions.
   - `POST /trading/enable` — resumes trading after tests.